geoffrich/seattlejs-slides-2023/slides.md

 # Values > Syntax

 <!--
 One way of doing this would to just show all of SvelteKit's syntax.
 Here's what a data loader looks like, here's what a route file looks like.
-And we'll be doing that, but I want to go deeper
+And we'll be doing that, but I want to go beyond regurgitating syntax

-Syntax matters — I like Svelte because of its concise syntax.
+Syntax matters — I like Svelte because of its concise-yet-readable syntax.
 But it’s more interesting to understand why than what.

-Lets understand what SvelteKit prioritizes
+Lets understand the principles that make SvelteKit what it is

-TODO elaborate
 -->

 ---